What Otc Medicine Is Good For Vertigo? | Quick Relief Guide

 Ginger Supplements

-Though not a traditional medicine, ginger has natural anti-nausea properties that can complement vertigo treatment.
-Ginger capsules or teas can reduce dizziness-related nausea without sedative effects.
+Though not a traditional vertigo medicine, ginger has anti-nausea properties that can complement vertigo treatment.
+Ginger capsules or teas may reduce dizziness-related nausea without sedative effects.

-• Dosage: Commonly 250 mg capsules taken two to four times daily.
+• Dosage: Commonly 250 mg capsules taken two to four times daily, depending on the product.

 • Side Effects: Rare but may include heartburn or stomach upset.